mizutanilab/biomimetic-nn/README.md

 ![training example](pics/CIFAR_CNN_ConcurrTraj200913.png)

 ## How to implement schizophrenia-mimicking layer in your network
-Our present source runs on Tensorflow/Keras.
+Our original code runs on Tensorflow/Keras.
 1. Download 'schizo.py' file to your working directory where your *.py file is placed.
-2. The followin is a tutorial code using 'SzDense' layer in place of fully-connected 'Dense' layer:
+2. The followin is a tutorial code using a 'SzDense' layer in place of fully-connected 'Dense' layer:
 ```
 from tensorflow import keras
 from tensorflow.keras import layers